-2022 Evidence of Coverage for HealthSun HealthAdvantage Plan (HMO) 001 58 Chapter 4.
-Medical Benefits Chart (what is covered and what you pay) What you must pay when you Services that are covered for you get these services Inpatient hospital care (continued) Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+Sorvings that are assured for you What you must nay when you Services that are covered for you get these services Services that are covered for you Inpatient hospital care (continued) Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If our innetwork transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
 If HealthSun HealthAdvantage Plan (HMO) provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
 Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
 All other components of blood are covered beginning with the first pint used.
 Physician services Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient."
-If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.
+Even if you are not sure if you are an inpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
-This fact sheet is available on the Web at www.medicare.gov/Pubs/pdf/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet What you must pay when you get these services is available on the Web at www.medicare.gov/Pubs/pdf/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.
-Prior authorization and referral may be required. \$0 copay for each Medicare-Inpatient mental health care Covered services include mental health care services that require a hospital stay. covered stay and services.
-There is a lifetime limit of 190 days on inpatient psychiatric hospital services in
+Prior authorization and referral may be required.
+Inpatient mental health care Covered services include mental health care services that require a hospital stay.

-Covered services include mental health care services that require a hospital stay.
 There is a lifetime limit of 190 days on inpatient psychiatric hospital services in a freestanding psychiatric hospital.
 The 190-lifetime limitation does not apply to inpatient mental health services provided in a psychiatric unit of a general hospital.
+Prior authorization and referral may be required. \$0 copay for each Medicare- covered stay and services.
 The benefit period begins the day you go into a hospital and ends when you haven't received any inpatient hospital care for 60 days in a row.
 If you go into a hospital after one benefit period has ended, a new benefit period begins.